Code-Institute-Submissions/Pic-Phonics/README.md

 **_Storing Input Values in Local Storage_**

-_ Check that the input values are stored using local storage
+_Check that the input values are stored using local storage._
 - I ran a test using Google Chrome Developer Tools where I filled in a first and last name to the input fields in the results container and then selected application, then storage and then local storage to check if the input values were stored there.
 This test was successful and the input values are stored in local storage as expected.